Requirement review

 Fit, structure strength, surface defects, logo position, color variance and packing details are checked before shipment.

-Inner packing, master cartons, labels, carton weight and delivery-route risk are reviewed for overseas shipping.
+Inner packing, master cartons, labels, carton weight and cross-border delivery risk are reviewed before shipment.

-When needed, buyers can request real project photos, sample records, packing photos, material notes or third-party inspection before shipment.
+When needed, you can request real project photos, sample records, packing photos, material notes or third-party inspection before shipment.

 |---|---|---|